pysal/segregation/paper/paper.md

 # Research impact statement

-The package is actively used by the research community to assess segregation in many different contexts. @cortes2020open compared Los Angeles and New-York racial segregation structures. @knaap2024segregated use it to compute the spatial information theory index \(\tilde{H}\) for 380 U.S. metropolitan areas, @rey2024MeasuringSpatial rely on PySAL's `segregation` to measure multigroup dissimilarity in the school‑neighborhood nexus, and @wei2022ReducingRacial employ its dissimilarity index within an optimization model to minimize racial segregation in school districts.
+The package is actively used by the research community to assess segregation in many different contexts. @cortes2020open compared Los Angeles and New York racial segregation structures. @knaap2024segregated uses it to compute the spatial information theory index \(\tilde{H}\) for 380 U.S. metropolitan areas, @rey2024MeasuringSpatial relies on PySAL's `segregation` to measure multigroup dissimilarity in the school‑neighborhood nexus, and @wei2022ReducingRacial employs its dissimilarity index within an optimization model to minimize racial segregation in school districts.
 The module also underpins comparative segregation analytics [@rey2021comparative] and analyses of historical redlining legacies [@rey2022LegacyRedlining], demonstrating its role as a core computational engine across urban science, education policy, and spatial demography.

 In spatial data science education, `segregation` has become part of many curricula.
 It is included in pedagogical resources including textbooks [@knaapUrbanAnalysis2026], and, also is often taught in global conferences like SciPy.[^2]